namikaze88/spooof/README.md

 Enter Gateway IP Address:
 ```
 This code has the feature to resent the routing table for actual format.
 Just Press Ctrl+C, the program will terminate and the routing table will be reset.

+> Thank you for visiting, Project is under development, will add more functionality soon!
+Happy Hacking!